Architectural Engineering MEng, BEng

 The next generation of architectural engineers will bring together a range of skills, disciplines and technologies and apply them in new and exciting ways.
 From harnessing the power of renewables and managing energy use more efficiently, to designing for re-use and using technology to enhance lighting, acoustics and comfort within a building.

-Our degree programmes develop world-class engineers who contribute actively to sustainable and economic growth whilst setting and maintaining the highest ethical standards, embracing diversity and inclusion and delivering the infrastructure we all rely on in everyday life.
-That’s one of the reasons why our courses are accredited by several leading professional bodies and are shaped by our world-leading research.
+Our accredited degree develops engineers who actively contribute to sustainable and economic growth whilst setting and maintaining the highest ethical standards, embracing diversity and inclusion and delivering the infrastructure we all rely on in everyday life.

-This is a practical course, so in addition to design studio space, you’ll also have access to extensive library facilities, industry standard software, and impressive laboratories with specialist facilities for structures, materials, public health engineering, building services and geotechnics – everything you need to begin your career as an architectural engineer.
+This is a practical course, so you’ll have access to a range of excellent facilities.
+As an architectural engineering student, you can make the most of our flexible design studio space which will be a base for you to learn and study, with specialist model-making facilities to support your design projects.
+You’ll also have access to extensive library facilities, industry-standard software and impressive laboratories with specialist facilities for structures, materials, public health engineering, building services and geotechnics – everything you need to begin your career as an architectural engineer.

 Why study at Leeds:

-- Design projects are a key part of our Architectural Engineering degrees, giving you valuable hands-on experience and putting into practice the theoretical principles and the creative and technical skills you have learned.
+- Design projects are a key part of our Architectural Engineering degrees, giving you valuable hands-on experience and putting into practice the theoretical principles and the creative and technical skills you've learned.

-- Access excellent laboratory facilities, as well as industry standard software such as Revit (Building Information Modelling), IES (dynamic thermal modelling) and Robot (structural analysis).
+- Access excellent specialist facilities including design studio space, as well as industry-standard software such as Revit (Building Information Modelling), IES (dynamic thermal modelling), Robot (structural analysis) and Adobe Creative Suite (graphic communication).

-- Our Civil Engineering Society (CivSoc) gives you the chance to meet like-minded people who share your passion for civil engineering.
-Not only will you be treated to industrial networking events and site visits to build your experience and connections in the field, but CivSoc also puts on exciting social events like paintballing and the annual CivSoc Ball.
+- Our student-led Civil Engineering Society and Architecture Society give you the chance to meet like-minded people who share your passion for civil engineering and architecture.
+You can take part in industrial networking events, site visits and workshops to build your experience and connections, as well as social events.

 Chartered Institution of Building Services Engineers

-Our programmes are EUR-ACE labelled, which means that they also meet the framework standards and guidelines of EUR-ACE and that the accreditation is recognised by the member states of the European Higher Education Area, until the next standard review in 2027.
+Our programmes are EUR-ACE labelled, which means they also meet the framework standards and guidelines of EUR-ACE and that the accreditation is recognised by the member states of the European Higher Education Area.

-The course integrates creative and technical knowledge and practice in architecture, structural and building services engineering – all underpinned by world-class research and industrial practice.
-You’ll be exploring creative design issues in practical, real world project settings.
+The course integrates creative and technical knowledge and practice in architecture, structural and building services engineering – all underpinned by globally-renowned research and industrial practice.
+You’ll be exploring creative design issues in practical, real-world project settings.

 You’ll consolidate your technical knowledge of structural design and analysis, materials, water engineering, geotechnics and building physics.
 You’ll also develop a more academic approach to architectural history and theory.
 As with the first year, the design studio is the core through which you develop your learning in architectural engineering design projects (referred to as “Design Studio” modules).